Manizales – Villa Maria – Potosí – Laguna del Otún – Potosí – Cabañas de Brisas – Termalez de Ruiz – Manizales

 Since moving over from the Thorn Sterling frameset, I’ve been really missing the extra storage space afforded by a framebag – especially as the … [ Read More → ]

-After running the gauntlet on the hectic, truck-infested highway to Bucaramanga, I was keen to return to the peace and quiet of the Colombian backcountry again – even if it promised an extra dose of rugged climbing through the country’s … [ Read More → ]
+After running the gauntlet on the hectic, truck-infested highway to Bucaramanga, I was desperate to get back to the peace and quiet of the Colombian backcountry again – even if it promised an extra dose of rugged climbing, through the … [ Read More → ]